tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 ## Authentication and Access Control

-The Azure Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
-As such, Active Directory is a prerequisite to service administration of Azure Search.
+The Azure Cognitive Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
+As such, Active Directory is a prerequisite to service administration of Azure Cognitive Search.
 All administrative requests from client code must be authenticated using Azure Active Directory before the request reaches the Resource Manager.

-Note that if your application code handles *service administration operations* as well as *data operations* on search indexes or documents, you'll be using two authentication approaches for each of the Azure Search service APIs:
+Note that if your application code handles *service administration operations* as well as *data operations* on search indexes or documents, you'll be using two authentication approaches for each of the Azure Cognitive Search service APIs:

 -   Service and key administration, due to the dependency on Resource Manager, relies on Active Directory for authentication.

--   Data requests against the Azure Search service endpoint, such as [Create Index &#40;Azure Search Service REST API&#41;](https://docs.microsoft.com/rest/api/searchservice/create-index) or [Search Documents &#40;Azure Search Service REST API&#41;](https://docs.microsoft.com/rest/api/searchservice/search-documents), use an `api-key` in the request header.
-See [Azure Search Service REST](https://docs.microsoft.com/rest/api/searchservice/) for information about authenticating a data request.
+-   Data requests against the Azure Cognitive Search service endpoint, such as [Create Index &#40;Azure Cognitive Search REST API&#41;](https://docs.microsoft.com/rest/api/searchservice/create-index) or [Search Documents &#40;Azure Cognitive Search REST API&#41;](https://docs.microsoft.com/rest/api/searchservice/search-documents), use an `api-key` in the request header.
+See [Azure Cognitive Search REST APIs](https://docs.microsoft.com/rest/api/searchservice/) for information about authenticating a data request.

 Authentication documentation for Resource Manager can be found at [Use Resource Manager authentication API to access subscriptions](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-api-authentication).